Lee Pelekoudas: Biography

-He is of Greek descent and the son of former MLB umpire Chris Pelekoudas.
+Pelekoudas is of Greek descent and the son of former MLB umpire Chris Pelekoudas.
 He grew up in Sunnyvale, California.

-Pelekoudas was selected by the Montreal Expos in the 48th round of the 1969 amateur draft, but attended Arizona State University instead.
-He has held various front office positions with the Mariners since 1979.
+Pelekoudas was selected by the Montreal Expos in the 23rd round of the 1969 MLB draft but attended Arizona State University instead.
+He was a pitcher on the Sun Devils team that went to the 1972 College World Series.
+He did not pitch professionally due to an arm injury.